 Pricing pressure continues as the international ocean freight spot market illustrates container rates increasing over 5 times the average on select lanes.
 With peak season around the corner, ports are working to clear the load-out backlog in China as well as the congestion at the ports of Oakland, Long Beach and LAX.
 The start of the peak season forecasts greater demand for truckload, intermodal and rail as imports begin to arrive.
 The challenge that lies ahead for shippers is forecasting where rates will go in the 3rd quarter as the peak shipping season gets underway.
 A bit of good news, truckload rates for June stayed flat with Rockfarm’s truckload index rate showing $3.17, staying even with May’s index rate.

-The concerns for U.S. manufacturers are focused on three challenges: the lack of labor, the lack of raw materials and components.
+The concerns for U.S. manufacturers are focused on three challenges: the lack of labor, and the lack of raw materials and components.
 As a result of raw material and worker shortages, manufacturers are having to extend production schedules.

-Adding to the price of goods is the rising cost of diesel, which increased $.07 for the month of June, reaching $3.28 per gallon.
+Adding to the price of goods is the rising cost of diesel, which increased by $.07 for the month of June, reaching $3.28 per gallon.
 Global demand is pushing the cost of oil upward as the price per barrel for Brent crude oil rose $5 per barrel and eclipsed $70 per barrel for the first time since May of 2019.
 Forecasts are keeping a wide range with expectations that the world economy has not reached its full development from the C-19 shutdowns and will push the demand for oil higher as the rest of 2021 unfolds.

 FOR MORE INFORMATION, PLEASE REACH OUT TO INFO@ROCKFARM.COM.